Nationals vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has three doubles, a triple, six home runs, 25 walks and 10 RBI (24 total hits).
-He has stolen one base.
+- LaMonte Wade Jr has 24 hits with three doubles, a triple, six home runs and 25 walks.
+He has driven in 10 runs with one stolen base.

-- Wade takes a three-game streak with at least one hit into this one.
-During his last five outings he is batting .267 with three walks and an RBI.
+- Wade enters this matchup looking to extend his three-game hit streak.
+During his last five outings he is hitting .286 with two walks and an RBI.

 Wade Recent Games